-How to have a mindful Christmas this year and ditch the Christmas overwhelm for good
+How to have a more mindful Christmas this year

 I’m planning to have a mindful Christmas this year.
-How about you?
 What’s a mindful Christmas, you ask?
 Well, let me start by telling you a story about what a mindful Christmas is NOT.

 The last First Christmas

 I love Christmas.
 Like, really, truly get excited when I start to see Christmas decorations in the shops in September, love it.
-Last year, I was particularly excited for Christmas, because it was my baby’s first Christmas.
+And last year, I was particularly excited for Christmas, because it was my baby’s first Christmas.
 She is my last baby, so I felt a lot of pressure to make it a memorable one.
 Of course, she was only 3 months old at Christmas time and couldn’t even hold anything yet, much less participate in Christmas celebrations.
 But that was irrelevant to me.
 It was going to be a perfect last first Christmas.
+I was determined.

 Except, I have three other children, and did I mention my baby was only 3 months old?
 Yeah.
 Can you guess where this is going?
 I did not have a mindful Christmas last year.
 I had a stressful Christmas.